JSTappy/BUAS-INTAKE/README.md

 - W,A,S,D to navigate through your action blocks and command window.
 (A and D for Left and Right with the action blocks, W and S for Up and Down in the command window and enemy choosing)

-- K,J To control the players action.
-(K for the actions of the top player, player 1.
-J for the actions of the bottom player, player 2)
+- Q,E To control the players action.
+(Q for the actions of the top player, player 1.
+E for the actions of the bottom player, player 2)

+- [TAB] to go back out of command window choosing

 Compiling
 ---------